-We think the best window vac currently on the market are the Kärcher WV 6 Premium and WV 5 Plus N, so it's fair to say Karcher dominates this market, as it does the best pressure washers.
+We think the two best window vacs currently on the market are the Kärcher WV 6 Premium and WV 5 Plus N, so it's fair to say Karcher dominates this market, as it does the best pressure washers.
 Read on for our full rundown.